Best Stability Ball Exercises for Core Strength 2025

 Difficulty Level: Beginner

-How to Perform: Lie face down on the ball with your feet anchored.
-Lift your upper body off the ball, squeezing your glutes and lower back.
+- Lie face down on the stability ball with your feet on the ground.

-Incorporating these stability ball exercises into your fitness routine can dramatically improve your core strength and stability.
-For personalized guidance and structured workouts, consider trying HipTrain’s affordable 1-on-1 live personal training sessions.
-Our certified trainers can help you maximize your results, all from the comfort of your home.
-Plus, our services are HSA/FSA approved, making it an even smarter choice for your fitness journey.
+Incorporating these stability ball exercises into your routine can significantly enhance your core strength and overall fitness.
+If you’re looking for personalized guidance, HipTrain offers affordable live 1-on-1 video personal training with certified trainers.
+Plus, our services are HSA/FSA approved, making it easier to invest in your health.

 Get Personalized Training from Home